What is a New York Auto Dealer Bond?

 Businesses that operate as new or franchised auto dealerships in the state of New York are required to hold a valid auto dealer license.
 As part of the licensing requirements, a New York auto dealer bond is also necessary.
 A New York auto dealer bond is a guarantee that a licensed auto dealership will work with customers according to state laws.
 If a customer suffers financial harm when dealing with a dealership, a claim can be made against its New York auto dealer bond.

-A bond is a form of security that is structured as a three-party contract between a principal, an obligee, and a surety.
+A New York surety bond is a form of security that is structured as a three-party contract between a principal, an obligee, and a surety.
 The principal is the auto dealership required to secure an auto dealer bond.
 The obligee is the state’s licensing authority; in New York, this is the New York State Department of Motor Vehicles.
 Finally, the surety is the company providing the bond guarantee to the principal.

 Do I Need a New York Auto Dealer Bond?